 Partner Communications Co.
-(PTNR), Israel’s second-largest mobile-phone provider, slid in U.S. trading on speculation a deal that would make Hutchison Whampoa Ltd. (13) its largest shareholder won’t be approved.
+(PTNR:US), Israel’s second-largest mobile-phone provider, slid in U.S. trading on speculation a deal that would make Hutchison Whampoa Ltd. (13) its largest shareholder won’t be approved.

 Shares of Partner slumped 4.7 percent to $4.47 in New York.
 The company’s Tel Aviv-traded (PTNR) stock retreated 4.6 percent to 17.45 shekels, or the equivalent of $4.51, at the close in Israel today.